SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 * Inter-domain SAVNET provisioning.

-Note that the information can be delivered at any time and requires reliable delivery for the management channel implementation.

-The information channel serves as a means to transmit the SAV-specific Information and general information from various sources including the RIB and RPKI ROA objects and RPKI ASPA Objects.
-Additionally, it can carry telemetry information, such as metrics pertaining to forwarding performance, the count of spoofing packets and discarded packets, provided that the inter-domain SAVNET has access to such data.
-The information channel can include information regarding the prefixes associated with the spoofing traffic, as observed until the most recent time.
+Note that the configuration information can be delivered at any time and requires reliable delivery for the management channel implementation.
+Additionally, the management channel can carry telemetry information, such as metrics pertaining to forwarding performance, the count of spoofing packets and discarded packets, provided that the inter-domain SAVNET has access to such data.
+It can include information regarding the prefixes associated with the spoofing traffic, as observed until the most recent time.

 # Use Cases